JackismyShephard/JackismyShephard/README.md

 ## Hi there 👋
 I'm a backend-leaning full-stack engineer with a background in data science.

 I like building fast, maintainable systems where clean architecture meets applied AI.
-I'm into typed Python, modern web stacks, and functional programming patterns that make code more composable, correct, and fun to work with.
+I'm into typed Python, modern web stacks, and functional patterns that make code more composable, correct, and fun to work with.

 I maintain [Ultimate RVC](https://github.com/JackismyShephard/ultimate-rvc), a modular voice conversion toolkit for TTS and song cover generation.